lebovic/archhacks-2017/README.md

 This sample includes:

 * README.md - this file
-* app.js - this file contains the code for your application
 * appspec.yml - this file is used by AWS CodeDeploy when deploying the web application to EC2
 * package.json - this file contains various metadata relevant to your Node.js